The following outlines the criteria and activation process for deployment of a Tech RRT Advisor or the team as a whole.

 If appropriate for support, the ToR outlining roles and responsibilities as well as deliverables will be reviewed by the PM and the Technical Advisor to be deployed.
 Comments and questions will be sent back to the requestor until the document is finalized.

 3 – Decision

-The Steering Committee is responsible for reviewing and prioritizing deployment requests and ToRs with USAID/OFDA.
-The final decision for deployment will be USAID/OFDA’s based on Steering Committee consensus within 48-72 hours.
+The Steering Committee is responsible for reviewing and prioritizing deployment requests and ToRs with USAID/OFDA, Irish Aid and SIDA.
+The final decision for deployment will be taken in collaboration with USAID/OFDA, Irish Aid and SIDA based on Steering Committee consensus within 48-72 hours.
 Under exceptional circumstance, the turn around can be reduced to 24 hours.
 The decision to deploy one or more surge team members is confirmed after balancing the requirement in the field with available capacity within the team.
 The surge team is deployable within 72 hours in L3 (depending on visa procedures).
 Deployments are usually for a maximum of 6 weeks.

 4 – Activation for deployment